alessiostalla/portofino-cli-lisp/README.md

 ## Donations

-You can help me maintain this and other projects by donating to [my Patreon](https://www.patreon.com/alessiostalla).
+You can help me develop and maintain this and other projects by donating to [my Patreon](https://www.patreon.com/alessiostalla).